jdugan6240/kak-bundle/README.md

 # load an externally-managed plugin from outside bundle_path:
 bundle my-plugin 'ln -sf ~/src/my-plugin'
-# external plugins load normally, but bundle-update will ignore them
 ```
 As with URLs, the name of the repository/directory must match the plugin name specified in the first argument.